HubSpot vs Lawmatics

 - ✓Built specifically for law firms, so workflows, terminology, and features align with legal practice needs rather than requiring adaptation from a generic CRM

-- ✓Visual pipeline management gives attorneys and intake staff clear visibility into lead status and conversion metrics across the entire client acquisition funnel
+- ✓Legal CRM and pipeline management can give attorneys and intake staff clearer visibility into lead status and intake activity

 Cons

-- ✗Onboarding and workflow configuration require a meaningful time investment to set up automation rules, intake forms, and campaign sequences — expect 2-4 weeks for full deployment
+- ✗Onboarding and workflow configuration may require a meaningful setup effort to configure automation rules, intake forms, and campaign sequences

 Not sure which to pick?